Rapid Deployment Joint Task Force: USAF elements

 The Air Force also controlled the Military Airlift Command (MAC), which put the "Rapid" into the RDJTF.
 The RDJTF relied upon the C-5 Galaxy (70 aircraft), C-141 Starlifter (234 aircraft), and C-130 Hercules (490) of MAC to deploy the fastest reacting ground forces, the forward elements of the 82d Airborne, Special Forces and USMC personnel of the 7th MAB.

 The RDJTF could also call upon the Civil Reserve Air Fleet (CRAF) of 111 long-range cargo and 231 long-range passenger aircraft.

-Individuals assigned for Rapid Deployment assigned to the Air Force Communications Command consisted of Air Traffic Controllers staged for deployment around the world to handle the increased level of Air Traffic.
+Air Force Communications Command detailed some air traffic controllers to be ready to deploy around the world to handle the increased level of Air Traffic.

 Formation of United States Central Command

 On 24 April 1981, Secretary of Defense Caspar Weinberger announced that the RDJTF would evolve into a separate command with specific geographic responsibilities.
 The planned change was favorably received in the Congress, though not unanimously.
 Both the Senate Committee on Armed Services and the Senate Committee on Appropriations expressed their concern "about the absence of an organized effort to plan and provide for possible power projection requirements in other Third World areas which are also critical to U.S. interests."
 The decision to focus the attention of the RDJTF solely on the Middle East and Central Asia—to the exclusion of other areas, such as central and southern Africa—did little to ease this concern.

 On 1 January 1983 the RDJTF became a separate Unified Combatant Command known as the United States Central Command (USCENTCOM).
 The USCENTCOM commander enjoys the same stature as other theater commanders, and he reports directly to the Secretary of Defense.
 His operational planning responsibility is limited to the Middle East and Central Asia only.